alligrader/legacy-gradebook-backend/roadmap.md

 # TODO Issue Tracker

+- [ ] Implement the tests for privileges and roles

+- [ ] Get the privileges tests to pass

+- [ ] Implement the database code for marshalling privileges and roles

+- [ ] Add middleware for injecting the DB connection

+- [ ] Add middleware for injecting the access control `AssertionFunc`

+- [ ] Add middleware for asserting the privileges are authorized

+- [ ] Add middleware for unmarhsalling the JWT token

+- [ ] Encrypt the database records for the student's grades

-- Create an Apiary branch with the full description of all of the routes.
+- [ ] Create an Apiary branch with the full description of all of the routes.

 - [ ] Secure the Docker image so that the container is executed with the right user with the right permissions

 - [ ] Add `go vet`, `golint`, and race detection (`-race`) to the CI

-- [ ] Clean up wercker so that it's actually useful

-- [ ] Add the privileges to the database for the teacher role.

-- [ ] Add the privileges to the database for the assistent role.

-- [ ] Add the privileges to the database for the billing role.

-- [ ] Add the privileges to the database for the student role.

-- [ ] Implement the tests for privileges and roles

-- [ ] Get the privileges tests to pass

 - [ ] Cherrypick the models tests into an updated testing package

 - [ ] Add the Dredd tests for each of the routes in the `routes` document.

-- [ ] Implement the database code for marshalling privileges and roles

 - [ ] Add an organization table